srirambadri/Energy/Analysis_ENTSO_E/README.md

 ![Alt text](Plot/4.png)

-**A heat matrix to highlight the differences in generation by technology in Germany according to the time of day.**
+**A heat matrix to highlight the differences in generation by technology in Germany according to the time of day.(June 2023)**

 ![Alt text](Plot/5.png)